yianzeng/2023-intern-fizzbuzz/README.md

     - Make a note of the URL.
 For this you can clone with either HTTPS or SSH.
     - Clone your repo into a folder by running `git clone <your-url-here>` in your terminal of choice

 3. "Cloning the repo" will create a folder on your computer with the files from this repo.
-Open this folder in VSCode.
+Open this folder in IntelliJ.

 4. Open a command-prompt in this same folder.
 Your trainer can show you how to do this, if you need any help.